BigData712/aws-stack/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## What's actually here
+It's just the search domain folks, not much to see here.
+As annotated though, it's free tier!!